Multilingual content retrieval and answer generation

 For RGA, configure the model to use a multilingual text encoder for content retrieval, and set the language that you want for the generated answers.

-NoteTo generate answers in a language other than English, you must use a custom search interface that was created using the Coveo Atomic library, Coveo Headless library, or Coveo Quantic library.
+NoteTo generate answers in a language other than English, use a custom search interface that was created using the Coveo Atomic library, Coveo Headless library, or Coveo Quantic library.

 Generating answers in a language other than English isn’t supported if you created your RGA-enabled search interface using one of the Coveo hosted search interface builders (Hosted search page builder, Hosted Insight Panel builder, or In-Product Experience builder).